 • Visit Bryce Canyon National Park.

 • Take a dip in Lake Powell to cool off, or even better, rent a boat.

-• Visit Coral Pink Sand Dunes State Park.
+• Play in the sand at Coral Pink Sand Dunes State Park.

 • Take in the wonders of Zion National Park.

 • Get a historic glimpse back into this area’s past by visiting Pipe Spring National Monument.

 • Experience Toroweap, the quiet Grand Canyon view.